ankit1321/Hackerrank_problemsolving_codes/README.md

 Pseudo code for kangaroo jumping is written and standard Input and Output is already given.[Whole code is shared with stdin and stdout].

+#Picking Numbers

+Function for picking numbers is bieng written by me to find maximum number of integers you can select from the array such that the absolute difference between any two of the chosen integers is <=1.